EvGRaF87/Oplus-Dialer/README.md

 # Oplus-Dialer
 <a href="https://t.me/OnePlus_11_12_13"><img src="https://img.shields.io/badge/Telegram-Channel-blue?longCache=true&style=flat"></a>

-This is a module for OnePlus/Realme owners, for Color Dialer/Mms functionality after converting to Global ROMs.
+This is a module for OnePlus/Realme owners, for Color Dialer/Mms functionality after converting to Global ROMs Android 15.

 ### Magisk